 Simmons said that those workers are locked out of the American Dream.

 “That’s why it was so important to put plastic in their hands, so they could go online and pay their bills,” explained Simmons.
-“What I learned is that we can get their to them two and sometimes three days earlier.
+“What I learned is that we can get their [direct deposits] to them two and sometimes three days earlier.
 We give it to them as soon as it’s posted and it keeps them away from payday loans.”

 Regulators have argued against the use of prepaid cards, citing high fees and the ease in which scam artists could access accounts.